What Happens to an Offshore Trust After Death

 Probate Avoidance

-Offshore trust assets are not part of the settlor’s probate estate.
-The settlor transferred legal title to the trustee during life.
-At death, there is nothing to transfer because the trustee already owns the assets.
+Offshore trust assets are not part of the settlor’s probate estate because the settlor transferred legal title to the trustee during life.
+At death, there is nothing to transfer.
+The trustee already owns the assets.
 No executor, personal representative, or court needs to intervene.

-This matters for privacy and speed.
+Probate avoidance matters for both privacy and speed.
 Probate proceedings are public records in every U.S. state.
 Creditors, business competitors, and other parties can review probate filings to identify assets and pursue claims against the estate.
 Trust assets that never enter probate never appear in public records.
 The successor beneficiaries receive continued access to the trust’s assets through the trustee’s discretionary distribution authority, without any public proceeding.

 Probate avoidance also eliminates the risk that a creditor of the deceased settlor files a claim against the estate and attempts to reach trust assets through the estate administration process.
 Trust assets are not estate assets.
 They belong to the trustee, not the decedent.

 During the settlor’s lifetime, an offshore asset protection trust is almost always treated as a grantor trust under IRC Sections 671–679.
-The settlor is treated as the owner of all trust assets for income tax purposes.
-All income, gains, and deductions flow through to the settlor’s personal Form 1040.
+The settlor is treated as the owner of all trust assets for income tax purposes, and all income, gains, and deductions flow through to the settlor’s personal Form 1040.
 The trust itself pays no U.S. income tax.

 At the settlor’s death, grantor trust status ends.
 The trust becomes either a foreign non-grantor trust or distributes its assets outright to the successor beneficiaries, depending on the trust deed’s terms.

 If the trust deed provides for outright distribution at death, the assets leave the trust entirely.
 The beneficiaries receive the assets in their personal names, where the assets are no longer protected by the offshore structure.
-This approach simplifies taxation but eliminates the ongoing creditor protection that a continuing trust provides.
+Outright distribution simplifies taxation but eliminates the ongoing creditor protection that a continuing trust provides.

 Estate Tax Inclusion